** Tins of Taste Museum ** within NationalBreadMuseum.org

 Bären Schmidt (Mainbernheim)

-(https://www.baeren-schmidt.de) The company was founded by Johann Friedrich Schmidt from Nuremberg in 1863 and has been part of the Lambertz Group since January 2010.
-Herr Schmidt was a gingerbread master and confectioner.
+(https://www.baeren-schmidt.de) This company was founded by Johann Friedrich Schmidt from Nuremberg in 1863, and has now been part of the Lambertz Group since January 2010.
+Today, on their website, the company continues with Herr Schmidt's original product.
+He was a gingerbread master and confectioner.
 His company was known for the large gingerbread hearts with sayings or people's names frosted on them.

 F